flaneurette/class.SecureContactForm/README.md

 A Secure mail class and contact form for PHP.
 See the mailform.php for a complete example.

 Since the beginning of the internet, securing a contact-form has been a notoriously difficult theme with regards to webapplication security.
 This class aims at tackling it in a practical and easy to understand way.
 The class uses the php internal mail function, a sendmail/qmail extension is planned.
+This class is particuarly useful for students who like to know more about webapplication security and see how certain challenges are approached.

 # Simple implementation: